lrspeiser/sigmagravity/README.md

 z_{\rm gRZ} \simeq \frac{\Psi_{\rm eff}(x_{\rm obs}) - \Psi_{\rm eff}(x_{\rm em})}{c^2}, \quad \Psi_{\rm eff}(x) \equiv -\!\int g_{\rm eff}\cdot d\ell,
 $$

 with $g_{\rm eff} = g_{\rm bar}\,[1 + K(R)]$.
-This is the same endpoint formula already used for cluster gravitational redshift predictions; the cosmological piece is unchanged by Σ in this regime.
+This is the same endpoint formula already used for cluster gravitational redshift suggestions; the cosmological piece is unchanged by Σ in this regime.

 #### Relationship to the halo‑scale results

-This FRW embedding leaves the local, curl‑free kernel $K(R)$ and all halo‑scale predictions intact.
+This FRW embedding leaves the local, curl‑free kernel $K(R)$ and all halo‑scale suggestions intact.
 Galaxies and clusters are governed by the same multiplicative kernel as analyzed in §§2–5; adopting an expanding background simply fixes the large‑scale geometry against which lensing distances are computed.
 No re‑tuning of the galaxy $(A_0, \ell_0, p, n_{\rm coh})$ or cluster $(A_c, \ell_0, p, n_{\rm coh})$ hyper‑parameters is implied by this compatibility statement.

 #### What we are not claiming here

-We do not propose a microphysical derivation of $\Omega_{\rm eff}$ in this paper, nor do we assert any change to the standard interpretation of cosmological redshift when expansion is assumed.
+We do not propose a microphysical development of $\Omega_{\rm eff}$ in this paper, nor do we assert any change to the standard interpretation of cosmological redshift when expansion is assumed.
 The statement above is strictly a consistency embedding: Σ‑Gravity works with expansion and does not require particle dark matter to do so.
 A separate study will treat cosmological tests (BAO, SNe, growth‑rate, CMB lensing) within this embedding and examine alternatives in which redshift could arise without global expansion.

 ### 8.7.
 Pantheon+ SNe Validation — Referee-Proof Results